 - How much money does my organization need?
-While some companies have no cap on the amount they’ll donate through community grants, others do have set limits.
-Consider how much of your overall fundraising goals you’d like to fulfil through grants, as well as how much total funding your campaign will require.
+While some companies have no cap on the amount they’ll donate through these grants, others do have set limits.
+Consider how much of your overall fundraising goals you’d like to fulfill through grants, as well as how much total funding your campaign will require.
 Sometimes it makes sense to apply for many smaller grants, but you may want to dedicate your energy toward procuring a few large-dollar donations instead.

 - What are the submission deadlines for this grant?
 Every company has different time constraints for their grant applications, so make sure you have enough time to adequately complete your request.
 Grant proposals can be time-consuming, but it’s important that you spend the necessary time to put together a thorough request letter.